 Despite the broken engagement, Abraham Lincoln and Mary Todd eventually reconciled.
 After a period of separation, they resumed their courtship, albeit more cautiously.
 Friends and family members played a role in helping them mend their relationship.
 Recognizing their deep connection and mutual affection, they decided to give their love another chance.

 On November 4, 1842, Abraham Lincoln and Mary Todd were married in a simple ceremony at the Edwards' home in Springfield.
-Abraham Lincoln was 33 years old, while Mary Todd was nearly 24.
-The wedding was a small affair, attended by close friends and family.
+That's why the wedding was a small affair, attended by close friends and family.
+Worth adding: Abraham Lincoln was 33 years old, while Mary Todd was nearly 24.
 The ceremony was officiated by Reverend Charles Dresser of the First Presbyterian Church.

 The Significance of Lincoln's Age at Marriage